 66:00 PMHigh1 Resort

-Named for the shape of the Korean peninsula in miniature form, Byeongbangchi Skywalk offers a grand view of the stunning surroundings from 583 meters in the air.
+Named after the shape of the Korean peninsula in miniature form, Byeongbangchi Skywalk offers a grand view of the stunning surroundings from 583 meters in the air.
 With a glass floor, you can see the hill falling away below your feet.
-Despite the thrill of being held aloft above nothing, there is no need to fear falling through, as extremely thick glass is used and supported thoroughly.
+Despite the thrill of being held above nothing, there is no need to fear falling through, as extremely thick glass is used and supported thoroughly.
 In order to protect the glass from scratches, you must first put on cloth overshoes before entering.

-If simply standing over the heights isn’t enough of a thrill for you, head up the hill to the zipwire!
-Stretching approximately 330 meters and reaching a speed of 100km per hour, the zipwire offers the experience of flying.
-Even better, the zipwire can accommodate group runs of up to four people!
+If simply standing over this height isn’t enough of a thrill for you, challenge yourself to ride on a zip line!
+Stretching approximately 330 meters and reaching a speed of 100km per hour, zip lining offers the experience of flying.
+Even better, the zip line near Byeongbangchi Skywalk can accommodate group runs of up to four people!

-Hwaamdonggul Cave is a natural stalactite cave that originally operated as a gold mine from 1922 until 1945, when natural stalactites were discovered after digging through a wall in search of more gold.
-The cave is now operated as a themed cave “where gold and nature meet.”
-The entire course is 1,803 meters divided into five sections with unique themes, and takes around one and a half hours to complete.
-The entrance and exit are located far away from each other, you’ll have to complete the course once you enter the cave.
+Hwaamdonggul Cave is a natural stalactite cave that originally operated as a gold mine from 1922 to 1945, until natural stalactites were discovered after digging through a wall in search of gold.
+The cave is now operated as an attraction with the slogan, “where gold and nature meet.”
+The entire course is 1,803 meters long and divided into five sections with unique themes, taking around one and a half hours to complete.
+Since the entrance and exit are located far away from each other, you’ll have to complete the course once you enter the cave.
 However, after walking down the steep stairs, the overall journey will be pleasurable as the easy walking path will guide you to new scenes around every corner.